IsaiasCuvula/quote_generator/README.md

 This app is a quote generator that displays quotes that you and others create every time it's opened.
 It also includes a feature where users can favorite and share any quote.

-## Features

-- All quotes(this feature is in progress): The app fetches all quotes from the API and displays it included the one you've created (if you post).
-- Create new quote: Users can tap a button to create a new quote if they want.
-- Add quotes to favorite: The app has a feature where users can save their favorite quotes to a list that they can refer back to later.
-- Share quotes: The app includes a share button that allows users to share the current quote on social media or through messaging apps.

 ## Technology Stack

 - Flutter: a UI toolkit for building natively compiled applications for mobile, web, and desktop from a single codebase.